CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### Biome Placeholders
+These placeholders translate to the `&BIOME&` Global Placeholder in `Presence Settings` menu within the Config Gui.

+You can configure these Sub-Placeholders throughout the `Biome Messages` area of the Config Gui.

 *   `&BIOME&` - The Current Biome Name

 ___

 ### Dimension Placeholders
+These placeholders translate to the `&DIMENSION&` Global Placeholder in `Presence Settings` menu within the Config Gui.

+You can configure these Sub-Placeholders throughout the `Dimension Messages` area of the Config Gui.

 *   `&DIMENSION&` - The Current Dimension Name
 *   `&ICON&` - The Default Dimension Icon Name